Turbulence (1997 film): Critical reception

-Rotten Tomatoes, a review aggregator, gave it an approval rating of 17% with three positive and 15 negative out of 18 reviews; the average rating was 3.2 out of 10.
+Rotten Tomatoes, a review aggregator, gave Turbulence an approval rating of 18% with four positive and 18 negative out of 22 reviews; the average rating was 4 out of 10.
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Both Roger Ebert and James Berardinelli rated the film one star out of four, denouncing the implausible storyline as well as the casting of Lauren Holly as an action heroine.
 G. Allen Johnson of the San Francisco Examiner called the film "an absolute bore".

 Lauren Holly's performance in the film earned her a Razzie Award nomination for Worst Actress, though she lost to Demi Moore for G.I.
 Jane.
 Turbulence was also nominated for Worst Reckless Disregard for Human Life and Public Property but lost to Con Air.
 At the Stinkers Bad Movie Awards, Holly was nominated for Worst Actress but lost to Alicia Silverstone for Excess Baggage.